 31 iii 2021.
 Gave a guest lecture “Forms of Cinematic Capital: Circulation, Movement, and Thought” at the University of Winchester, Winchester, UK as part of a Faculty of Arts Research Seminar Series and an Eight–Year University Visiting Research Fellowship.
 Introduced and facilitated by prof. Inga Bryden.
-Others in attendance including multiple from the University of Winchester as well as Stanley Corngold (Princeton University), Fredric R. Jameson (Duke University), and Paul Saint-Amour (University of Pennsylvania), inter alia.
+Attendees included, inter alia, multiple from the University of Winchester as well as Stanley Corngold (Princeton University), Henry Hills (experimental filmmaker from New York City/Vienna), Fredric R. Jameson (Duke University), and Paul Saint-Amour (University of Pennsylvania).

 This talk will discuss a work-in-progress which considers twentieth-century cinema as a form of cultural memory and thinking machine, and in terms of aesthetics, cultural capital and politics.
 Combining these may promote an ecology of questioning and thinking about new, post-capitalist forms of beauty, equality and freedom for the twenty-first century.